 Cover and bring to a low simmer.
 Continue to cook for 1 - 3 hours, stirring every 20 - 30 minutes.
-Cook for a minimum of 1 hour.
-For maximum flavor, the longer you cook the chili, the more flavorful it will become.
+The longer you cook the chili, the more flavorful it will become.

-Can be stored in the fridge for 4 - 5 days.
+Can be stored covered in the fridge for 4 - 5 days.